-There’s no such thing as the perfect massage table–there’s only the best massage table for you and your clients’ needs.
+There’s no such thing as the perfect massage table–there’s only the best table for you and your clients’ needs.
 Spending the time to understand all your options and find the best fit for your situation can save you from ending up with a table that only serves its purpose instead of helping you advance your career.

 Because frankly, it’s a lot of money.
 Your massage table will likely be the biggest investment of your career outside of your education.
-Usually when you’re looking to purchase a massage table it’s because you’re just starting out in the business or maybe even still in classes and may not have a lot of earnings to throw around yet so making a careful and educated decision can save you money in the long run.
+Usually when you’re looking to purchase one it’s because you’re just starting out in the business or maybe even still in classes and may not have a lot of earnings to throw around yet so making a careful and educated decision can save you money in the long run.

-And other than your hands, your massage table is what your clients are going to remember most about you.
+And other than your hands, your treatment table is what your clients are going to remember most about you.
 If your table is unsteady, uncomfortable, and unprofessional looking, it could do serious damage to your career, not to mention your clients’ bodies and your own.

 How to choose a massage table.